PDBeurope/mmcif-gen/README.md

 Parameters required
 ```
 $ mmcif-gen make-mmcif xchem --help
-usage: mmcif-gen make-mmcif xchem [-h] [--sqlite SQLITE] [--cif-type {model,investigation}]
+usage: mmcif-gen make-mmcif xchem [-h] [--sqlite SQLITE] [--data-csv DATA_CSV]

 options:
   -h, --help           show this help message and exit
   --sqlite SQLITE      Path to the .sqlite file for each data set
-  --cif-type {model,investigation}
-                        Type of the CIF file that will be generated
+  --data-csv DATA_CSV  Path to the .csv file for each data set
 ```

 Example command: